 We also accept individual contributions to support our dynamic programming and to allow us to respond to opportunities to provide responsive services that may not be funded by existing contracts and grants.

-Dolores Lyles has over 30 years of experience in the Human Services field providing direct client services, program design and implementation and organizational administration.
-She has been with Centerforce since 2008, has served as Transitional Services Program Manager, Children & Family Services Regional Program Manager, and most recently Executive Director until retirement earlier this year.
+Dolores Lyles brings over 35 years in the human services field to Centerforce providing direct client services and program design, implementation and oversight.
+She previously served as Transitional Services Program Manager, Children & Family Services Regional Program Manager, and most recently Executive Director until retirement earlier this year.
 Her knowledge of constituents and the restorative justice community is invaluable in moving the agency forward.